 At least half of the drive winds along the edge of British Columbia and the Salish Sea.
 It’s gorgeous and should be done during the daylight hours, if at all possible.
 During the summer and peak winter times in Whistler, the road can become pretty congested, but the roadwork that took place in the lead-up to the Winter Olympics held in Vancouver and Whistler brought about a much-needed widening of the road.

 If you’d rather not drive, there are buses and trains available to take you to Whistler from Vancouver.
 The bus makes trips 7 days a week, nonstop, and for an affordable $12 CAN and up.
 If you have more time, the train can be a really fun option.
 The Rocky Mountaineer Whistler Sea to Sky Climb is a three-hour, 73-mile sightseeing train trip between North Vancouver and the resort town of Whistler.

 10 Best Whistler Summer Activities

 1. World-Class Fishing

 If you love fishing or have always wanted to learn, Whistler is a fantastic place to do it.
-There are many rivers and lakes to fish on, and the abundance of fish make the experience fun and exciting.
+There are many rivers and lakes to fish on, and the abundance of fish makes the experience fun and exciting.
 You don’t need to bring your own gear, or even know what you’re doing to go fishing in Whistler.

-You can book a fully guided fly fishing, Spey or spin fishing trip in Whistler, where you’ll be able to fish for Rainbow trout, Dolly Varden, Bull trout, Coastal Cutthroat trout, Kokanee, Steelhead and three species of Pacific salmon: Pinks, Cohos and Chum.
+You can book a fully guided fly fishing, Spey or spin fishing trip in Whistler, where you’ll be able to fish for Rainbow trout, Dolly Varden, Bull trout, Coastal Cutthroat trout, Kokanee, Steelhead, and three species of Pacific salmon: Pinks, Cohos, and Chum.
 The trip can be as serious or as laid back as you want it to be.

 ⇒ No need to pack your own gear.
 Fishing tours include gear!
 Book here.